Dual-Life/Pod-Usage/README.md

 - `-verbose` _value_

     The desired level of "verboseness" to use when printing the usage message.
-    If the value is 0, then only the "SYNOPSIS" section of the pod documentation is printed.
-If the value is 1, then the "SYNOPSIS" section, along with any section entitled "OPTIONS", "ARGUMENTS", or "OPTIONS AND ARGUMENTS" is printed.
+    If the value is 0, then only the "SYNOPSIS" and/or "USAGE" sections of the pod documentation are printed.
+If the value is 1, then the "SYNOPSIS" and/or "USAGE" sections, along with any section entitled "OPTIONS", "ARGUMENTS", or "OPTIONS AND ARGUMENTS" is printed.
 If the corresponding value is 2 or more then the entire manpage is printed, using [perldoc](https://metacpan.org/pod/perldoc) if available; otherwise [Pod::Text](https://metacpan.org/pod/Pod%3A%3AText) is used for the formatting.
 For better readability, the all-capital headings are downcased, e.g. `SYNOPSIS` => `Synopsis`.

     The special verbosity level 99 requires to also specify the -sections parameter; then these sections are extracted and printed.